AparnaSreeenivasan/PredictiveProject2/README.md

 The dataset used is the Breast Cancer Wisconsin Diagnostic Dataset.

 Dataset Shape
+before preprocessing
-Rows: 569
+Rows: 569 and
-Columns: 33 (before preprocessing)
+Columns: 33

 After preprocessing:

-Rows: 569
+Rows: 569 and
 Columns: 31